 Local newspaper articles led to sales:

-Classic Boat magazine have a book review in their February issue.
+Classic Boat magazine had a book review in their February issue.

 iBelieve, the Christian lifestyle magazine, published eleven double-page extracts from ‘Funnily Enough’ .